BinaryFissionGames/twitch-webhooks/README.md

 after 85% of it's time from start to expiry has occurred.
 Smarter logic can be substituted by implementing the `WebhookRenewalScheduler` interface.

-## Example(s)

-As of right now, [this repo](https://github.com/Denu8thell/twitch-webhooks-test) is the best example I can give of a larger application.
-The code needs major cleaning up to be readable, but it might be the best bet in terms of seeing "working" code.
-This example takes advantage of persistence using [Sequelize](https://github.com/sequelize/sequelize), which may be of interest.

 TODO:
 - More documentation
-- Better typing (enum types and all that for twitch events - need to research the endpoints in practice, since the docs are NOT clear.)
-- Tests (currently working on this)